 Discounted Cash Flow (DCF)

 This method assesses the value of a company by discounting its future cash flows to their present value.
-This gives an estimate of value based on expected future performance.
+This provides an estimate of value based on expected future performance.

 Book value

-Book value is the net value of the company's assets after deducting its liabilities.
+Book value is the net value of a company's assets after deducting its liabilities.
 It is calculated by adding all assets and subtracting all liabilities.

 Role of investment banking in financing